IsraelHikingMap/Site/README.md

   * Select the relevant osm.pbf file and click try it out!
   * An error will be returned after a while but this is due to timeout, the update of the database will be running for about 20 minutes
   * Once completed (can be seen in the logs under `IsraelHiking.Web\Logs\Site-<date>`) the server is ready!
+* Changes in UI can be made continuously by using `ng build -w` in `IsraelHiking.Web` folder - do not run it thorugh package manager as visual studio gets stuck
+* To run UI tests use `ng test` in `IsraelHiking.Web` folder

 # Setup the server
 In order to be able to make the server work a few prerequisits are needed: